Frontoffice office Tokyo

 Status: Built, 2013

 Most of the columns remained for structural purposes but these offered incentive to rethink how a building could be addressed when the starting point was modification, not perfection.
-The rooms would need to remain hackable and easy to adjust.
-In practice, spaces have remained undefined and functions have shifted endlessly to reflect projects and project groups.
-We have hosted large groups of visitors for events and lectures, held late-night dinner parties, and occasionally turned the room into a workshop.
-Leaving room for the unexpected is a good way to plan an architectural office.
+In practice, spaces remained undefined and functions shifted continuously to reflect projects and project groups.
+We hosted large groups of visitors for events and lectures, held late-night dinner parties, and occasionally turned the room into a workshop.